HKUST-Aerial-Robotics/FC-Planner/README.md

 # FC-Planner

+## News

+* 29/01/2023: FC-Planner is accepted to ICRA 2024.

 ## Introduction

-**[Submitted to ICRA'24]** This repository maintains the implementation of "FC-Planner: A Skeleton-guided Planning Framework for Fast Aerial Coverage of Complex 3D Scenes".
+**[ICRA'24]** This repository maintains the implementation of "FC-Planner: A Skeleton-guided Planning Framework for Fast Aerial Coverage of Complex 3D Scenes".

 <div align=center><img src="img/top_2024.png" height=70% width=70% ></div>